kohheepeace/alpinejs-window-confirm/README.md

 # Intro

-This is a repository that shows how to create a global modal equivalent to `window.confirm` with Alpinejs.
+This is a repository that shows how to create a global modal equivalent to browser `window.confirm` with Alpinejs.

 ![](https://github.com/kohheepeace/alpinejs-window-confirm/blob/master/alpine-confirm-demo-with-tailwind.gif)